St. Charles stops Big Walnut 33-14

 Big Walnut’s varsity football team fell to 0-3 on the season with a 33-14 loss to St. Charles on Friday night.

 Although the Golden Eagles won the coin toss and elected to receive, things went south with a second down fumble.
-A quarterback sack by Sandy Smith had the Cardinals punting, but Walnut fumbled again.
-With the ball on the 19, Davionn Johnson rushed in for a touchdown on the next play.
-Clayton Anderson booted the extra point for a 7-0 lead with 9:36 in the first quarter.
+A quarterback sack by senior defensive lineman Sandy Smith had the Cardinals punting, but Walnut fumbled again.
+With the ball on the 19, St. Charles senior running back Davionn Johnson dashed in for a touchdown on the next play.
+Junior kicker Clayton Anderson booted the extra point for a 7-0 lead with 9:36 in the first quarter.

-A determined Big Walnut struck back quickly, with quarterback Tyler H. Ronk striking Evan Garcia with a 40-yard touchdown throw.
-Tyler Shuster tied the score at 7-7 with 8:09 to go in the first.
+A determined Big Walnut struck back quickly, with junior quarterback Tyler H. Ronk striking senior running back Evan Garcia with a 40-yard touchdown throw.
+Junior kicker Tyler Shuster tied the score at 7-7 with 8:09 to go in the first.

-Next, St. Charles quarterback Brooks McCann connected on a long pass to Tanner Fix, setting up a 2-yard scamper by Johnson.
+Next, St. Charles junior quarterback Brooks McCann connected on a long pass to senior receiver Tanner Fix, setting up a 2-yard scamper by Johnson.
 The point after made the score St. Charles 14, Big Walnut 7 with 6:02 in the first.

 That’s where the score remained, until the St. Charles cashed in a long, punishing drive with a 35-yard field goal by Anderson.
 At the half, it was a 17-7 Cardinals lead.

-In the third, Johnson wiped out a 1st and 25-yards to go with two rushes.
-A steady diet of running had St. Charles at the 1 yard line, where McCann ran in for the touchdown.
+In the third, Johnson wiped out a 1st and 25 long yardage situation with two rushes.
+A steady diet of running had St. Charles at the – yard-line, where McCann ran in for the touchdown.
 The extra point put St. Charles up 24-7 with 6:14 to go in the third.

 Big Walnut responded with a long drive of their own, set up by an unsportsmanlike conduct penalty against the Cardinals.
 However, a goal line stand stopped the Eagles at the 2 yard line.
-That didn’t stop them, though — on a subsequent drive, David Hunt ran in from the 2 yard line for a touchdown, and Shuster got the point after to close the score to 24-14 with 8:17 left.
+That didn’t stop them, though — on a subsequent drive, junior back David Hunt ran in from the 2-yard-line for a touchdown, and Shuster got the point after to close the score to 24-14 with 8:17 left.

 Big Walnut got the ball back deep, and a quarterback slip in the end zone resulted in a safety with 3:55 to go for the final score of 33-14.
 Substitutes finished out the game.